-The appeal form is structured to guide you in making a full and valid appeal which will comply with the terms of the Planning Act and the Appeals Regulations.
+The appeal form is structured to guide you in making a full and valid appeal which will comply with the terms of the Planning Act, the GNA Regulations and the Appeals Regulations.

 The checklist allows you to ensure that you have provided us with all the information we need to progress your appeal.